 Last night, I was trying to put the finishing touches on a new article for you, about getting your tasks on a calendar and yadda yadda, and it was weird.
 I was feeling a lot of resistance, even though it was virtually done.
 It just felt…wrong.
 Not that the information was wrong.
 No, I think it’s probably useful.
-I couldn’t pinpoint what it was that was bothering me until last night, as I was writing an email to my list (which you can join here!).
+I couldn’t pinpoint what it was that was bothering me until last night, as I was writing an email to my subscribers (which you can join here!).
 Where I talked about the core reason we need to get our creative practice into a functional state.

 But so, I had this sudden realization: this new article would come on the heels of several weeks of very tactical articles.
 Approximately a gajillion people read my Idea Debt article.
 A half-gajillion read the next one, about setting one clear goal to focus your efforts.
 But when I broke it down further to open loops and turning projects into action steps, I lost a lot of you.
 I realized (again) that when it comes to getting through the actual tactical steps of setting up a system, we all resist.
 And for good reason: you’ve probably got some system that’s already not really working for you all that well.
 You’ve probably started and abandoned lots of other approaches along the way.
 Why the hell would you want to plunge into yet another system, without any idea why this one will be better?

 I talk about having a “trusted system” where you can put all your goals, track your progress, and plan your projects.
 But here’s the thing:

 You can have a crap system, janky and weird.
 Built only for you with bubblegum and duct tape.
 But if you can TRUST it to support your creative work, you’ve got what you need.